sadiakhan17/Database-Server/README.md

 GET: If the user chooses get, then prompt the user for id.
 Send a get message to server (only fill id field of the record), and wait for the response.
 If the response is SUCCESS, print name and id.
 Otherwise print "get failed" message.

-QUIT: Close the socket, cleanup, and terminate the program.
+QUIT: Close the socket, cleanup, and terminate the program. <br />

+Always puts new record at end of the database file.
+Never overwrites data.
+If multiple entries with same ID or duplicates, returns first one found. <br />

 Runing the program:<br />
 so compile using makefile<br />